Division 5.

 Mining, Surface or Subsurface.
 All, or any part of the process of surface or subsurface removal of soil, minerals, or other earthen material, on a commercial basis.
 This land use includes open-pit mining of naturally exposed materials, mining by auger, dredging and quarrying, drilling, prospecting and exploratory activities, the creation of borrow pits, stream bed skimming, and the segregation, stockpiling, and recovery of mined materials.

-Mini-storage.
+Mini-storage: Exterior.
 Establishments primarily offering individualized enclosed storage spaces for rent or lease to the general public, including self-storage and mini-storage facilities.
-These uses may include a caretaker’s residential unit or moving trucks and trailer rentals, as accessory uses to the facility.
+This use includes individual storage spaces with exterior or outdoor access.
+These uses may include a caretaker’s residential unit, moving trucks and trailer rentals or the retail sales of moving and storage supplies, as accessory uses to the facility.
 This use excludes establishments where the primary use is outdoor vehicle storage.

 Motel.
 An establishment which provides lodging and parking and in which the rooms are usually accessible from an outdoor parking area.
 Motels typically do not offer meals, entertainment, conference facilities, and personal services to guests and/or the public.